llm-bible/llm-bible.github.io/_publications/drouin2024how.markdown

 bibkey: drouin2024how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.07718"}
-tags: ['Agentic', 'Multimodal Models', 'Fine-Tuning', 'Tools']
+tags: ['Fine-Tuning', 'Agentic', 'Multimodal Models', 'Tools']
 ---
 We study the use of large language model-based agents for interacting with software via web browsers.
 Unlike prior work, we focus on measuring the agents'